-Advantages Disadvantages Preliminary Conclusions The existing site is already used as a landfill and will require further investment for rehabilitation.
-The site has good access to a nearby main (paved) road and city service area.
+Advantages Disadvantages Preliminary Conclusions The site has good access to a nearby main (paved) road and city service area.
 Additional land around the site is available.
 Cost savings can be made through expanding the existing site and shared infrastructure and environmental management systems (E.g. roads, drainage, leachate treatment plant, etc.) with the current cells.
 The site is not reported as prone to flooding and generally not close to environmentally sensitive receptors or cultural heritage sites.
-The site (from initial investigations) is underlain with impermeable clays Site is less than 1.0 km from residential settlements, which are rapidly expanding; community has complained of being directly impacted.
-Site has shallow groundwater.
-Current open dump has no environmental controls and will require extensive rehabilitation.
-The incinerator has no environmental controls.
-Current waste 'cells' have no liner, leachate collection or treatment, leading to potential pollution of groundwater.
-A closure and remediation of the existing site would have high social impacts as the current waste-pickers of the site would need to travel to the new landfill site to continue collecting recyclables and require compensation through livelihood restoration project.
-Preliminary Conclusion: Closure with rehabilitation of existing dumpsite - including small incinerator- appears to be the most suitable option as there is insufficient space for continued use as waste disposal.
-Transfer station, composting and recycling facility could be located at the existing site to continue to provide access to the waste resources to the waste pickers.
-The small incineration facility would need to close due to the lack of environmental controls.
-The existing landfill site is within a high value development zone.
-The current site can be rehabilitated back to a point where it is suitable for future residential / industrial development with substantial revenues.
-In case of full closure, current waste-pickers would need to be integrated into new facilities, provided with access to new site, or other livelihood support Further analysis based on alternative landfill site options
+The site (from initial investigations) is underlain with impermeable clays of the waste disposal area in the short future; community has complained of being directly impacted. • Site has shallow groundwater. • Current open dump has no environmental controls and will require extensive rehabilitation. • The incinerator has no environmental controls. • Current waste 'cells' have no liner, leachate collection or treatment, leading to potential pollution of groundwater. • A closure and remediation of the existing site would have higher social impacts as the current waste-pickers of the site would need to travel to the new landfill site to continue collecting recyclables and require livelihood restoration measures. most suitable option as there is insufficient space for continued use as waste disposal area due to the rapidly expanding community in direction of the area. • Transfer station, composting and recycling facility could be located at the existing site to continue to provide access to the waste resources to the waste pickers.
+The small incineration facility would need to close due to the lack of environmental controls. • The existing dumpsite is within a high value development zone. • The current site can be rehabilitated back to a point where it is suitable for future residential / industrial development with substantial revenues. • In case of full closure, current waste-pickers would need to be integrated into new facilities, provided with access to new site, or other livelihood restoration measures • Further analysis based on alternative landfill site options